 Revolut is another financial that is looking at a debut soon, and this U.K.-based digital bank has seen impressive growth of late.
 In 2024, revenue soared 72%, to $4 billion, with pre-tax profit rising to $1.4 billion.
 In 2025, customers surpassed 65 million in more than 100 countries.

 A November secondary share sale raised the company’s valuation to $75 billion, a 67% boost from an August 2024 valuation round.
 Revolut has applied for a full U.K. banking license, but that has been delayed due to concerns around risk management.
-When this issue is resolved, Revolut may be raring to IPO to take advantage of a ripping market, especially for fintech stocks.
+When this issue is resolved, Revolut may be ready to go public to take advantage of a ripping market, especially for fintech stocks.

 8. Cerebras Systems

 The AI chipmaker has a strong history of rising valuations.
-It raised cash at an $8 billion valuation in September before a planned raise at $22 billion in early 2026.
+It raised cash at an $8 billion valuation in September before a $1 billion raise at a $23 billion valuation in early 2026.
 AI is hot right now, and investors will be interested in companies that can capture some of Nvidia’s high margins.
 Here’s more on the Cerebras IPO and why it looks so interesting.

 Good investing,